phantomhaircuts/mongo-intro/readme.md

 **When dealing with less complex associations, non relational databases can be more effective**.
 Mongo provides a more flexible, scalable solution for less complex domain models.
-Another takeaway is that SQL databases validate your data and any updates to records, but that makes them very strict.
-NoSQL databases are more flexible but won't validate data.

-> This is not to say that mongo is a better solution than postgres or other SQL libraries, but an alternative solution.
+> This is not to say that Mongo is a better solution than Postgres or other SQL libraries, but an alternative solution.

 MongoDB is an open-source **document database** that provides: